 Sizing recommendation: KLLY recommends sizing down a full size, we found, for those in-between sizes, sizing down a half-size worked well

 One of the occupational hazards of surfing on the Championship Tour for over thirty years is you spend a lot of time in flip flops.
-So, when the greatest surfer of all time slaps his name on a pair designed to fix some of the common complaints associated with the classic flip flop silhouette — namely lack of support and discomfort for all day wear — you pay attention.
-Kelly Slater developed the KLLYs for all day comfort and to promote healthy alignment.
-And out of the box, the KLLY Sandals absolutely achieve this.
-They were the most comfortable flip flops on our list.
+So, when the greatest surfer of all time slaps his name on a pair designed to fix some of the common complaints associated with the classic flip flop silhouette — namely lack of support and discomfort for all-day wear — you pay attention.
+Kelly Slater developed the KLLY Lunar sandals for all-day comfort and to promote healthy alignment.
+And out of the box, the KLLY Lunar sandals absolutely achieve this.
+They are the most comfortable flip flops on our list.
 No break-in period needed.

 We found them springy and snappy in all the right ways, yet with sufficient arch support for all-day wear.
-The strap was also extremely comfortable when properly sized, although a bit wide.
-We did find that it fit a little tight if you sized the sandals down too far.
-And while we don’t know how much we buy into the connection between the moon and sea turtles that inspired some of the design elements, the texture of the footbed inspired by the surface of the moon offered good traction and was a nice touch.
+The strap is also extremely comfortable when properly sized –we found that it fits a little tight if you sized the sandals down too far.
+And while we don’t know how much we buy into the connection between the moon and sea turtles that inspired some of the design elements, the texture of the footbed inspired by the surface of the moon offers good traction and is a nice touch.

 Most Plush Flip Flops